mrdipeshashah/Big-Query-Cricket-Batsmen-Performance/README.md

 ## THE MODELS PHILOSOPHY - IMPACT OVER ACCUMULATION

-Most analysis on players will value longetivity, the model created focuses on the contributuon and the impact created
+Most analysis on players will value longetivity, the model focuses on the contributuon and the impact created

 ---